Brickmakers, tilemakers and the sandstone

 For the firing, the bricks were placed on the ground, stacked on several levels on which was added coal to bake them.
 It took a long time (even several hours).
 This method has been used by the last generation of Vignacourt' brickmakers.

-"La Brique Picarde" (the Picardy brick) was the name of one of the companies was present after the 1st World War.
+"La Brique Picarde" (the Picardy brick) was the name of one of the companies that were present after the 1st World War.
 There is a street called 'Briqueterie" (brickyard) where one of the workshops was located.

 Local wall with bricks made in Vignacourt.